Explore Waitohi Bush Reserve: Tranquil Camping in Temuka’s Scenic Bushland

-• Cooking is restricted to gas cookers; open fires are not permitted, and visitors should bring their own toilet paper and essentials.
+• Cooking is restricted to gas cookers due to a strict no-open-fire policy; visitors must bring their own essentials like toilet paper.

-• The reserve offers scenic views, diverse wildlife, and numerous tracks for walking, catering to different fitness levels for an immersive nature experience.
+• The reserve boasts stunning panoramic views, abundant wildlife, and several walking tracks suitable for various fitness levels for a deep nature immersion.

-• Ideal for stargazing and landscape photography, the reserve is best visited in warmer months for favorable weather and beautiful vistas.
+• Perfect for stargazing and landscape photography, the reserve shines in warmer months with favorable weather and breathtaking scenic vistas.

 Camping Facilities